jfallows/nuklei/specification/echo/SPEC.md

 ```

 ### UNPREPARE command (0x00000014)
-No longer prepares incoming streams from the handler for this prepare reference.
+No longer prepares outgoing streams to the destination nukleus and destination reference for this prepare reference.

 ```
 UNPREPARE